Giardia in Dogs: Signs, Symptoms and Treatment of This Summer Parasite

 Dry or poor coat appearance

-To treat giardia in dogs, veterinarians will typically prescribe a combination of fenbendazole (dewormer) and metronidazole (antibiotic) for about 10 days.
+To treat giardia in dogs, veterinarians will typically prescribe a combination of giardiasis medication such as fenbendazole (dewormer) and metronidazole (antibiotic) for about 10 days.
 In small puppies or dogs sensitive to this antibiotic, a dewormer known as Panacur can be used instead for five to 10 days.
 Your pet’s poop should be retested two to four weeks after finishing the medication.

-Most healthy dogs make a full recovery from giardia.
+Most healthy dogs recover from giardia within a few weeks.
 In some cases, supportive treatment, including IV fluids and hospitalization, may be required if dehydration or severe diarrhea persists.
 Puppies, senior dogs, and those with compromised immune systems are at higher risk for complications, including death.
 Your veterinarian will determine the best course of treatment.

-The best way to prevent a giardia infection is to keep your dog from drinking from puddles, lakes, streams, or other sources of stagnant water.
-(I know, this can be difficult.)
+The best way to prevent a giardia infection is to keep your dog from drinking from puddles, lakes, streams, or other sources of stagnant water (easier said than done, but effort is everything).
 Dog park puddles carry a higher risk than, say, fresh rainwater pooled in a birdbath or fountain.
-Remember, giardia is transmitted by orally, and what better place to have concentrated levels of poop than a dog park, especially when some pet parents are not diligent about removing their dog’s poop.
+Remember, giardia is transmitted orally, and what better place to have concentrated levels of poop than a dog park, especially when some pet parents are not diligent about removing their dog’s poop.

 It may also be advisable to treat other animals in the same household while treating the infected, symptomatic pet.
 There is a vaccine available for giardia in dogs, but most veterinarians don’t recommend it unless your dog is at really high risk or is one of those pets who gets giardiasis frequently.